mnogom/dropit/README.md

 ~/<path>/<to>/<project>/dropit/.venv (Activated)
 ```
-* to be sure that all works try to start tests
+* to be sure that all works try to start tests.
+Tests will work after first run script.
 ```commandline
 make test